-You might be considering creating a new application to run on Amazon EC2, or moving an existing application from your own servers into Amazon EC2 instances.
-To do either, you should understand the Amazon EC2 infrastructure components and how they are similar to or different from your own data centers.
-This section gives a brief description of the main components that Amazon EC2 provides.
+As you get started with Amazon EC2, you should understand the Amazon EC2 infrastructure components and how they are similar to or different from your own data centers.
+This section provides a brief description of the main components of Amazon EC2.